Farmhouse in Kirkjubøur

 The autumn and spring seasons

 Often referred to as the shoulder seasons, autumn and spring offer you the benefits of reasonably stable weather while virtually having the islands to yourself.
-Some of the tours and attractions close mid September and open late April, so you will have to decide in advance if there are attractions that are a must see for you that might be closed down for the winter.
+Some of the tours and attractions close in early October and open late April.

 Man in front of waterfall